-National Program Director, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+National Program Director, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

 Professor and Dean Emerita, Betty Irene Moore School of Nursing

-Co-director for Leadership Development, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Co-director for Leadership Development, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

 Professor and Dean, UC Davis Graduate School of Management

 A nationally recognized researcher and expert focused on issues related to advertising, marketing and brand management, H. Rao Unnava’s background includes extensive experience in conducting, directing and translating marketing research to understand consumer behavior.
 As dean and professor of the UC Davis Graduate School of Management, he prepares the next generation of inspired, innovative and collaborative leaders who are committed to making a positive impact.
 He teaches courses on marketing management and strategy, marketing research, consumer behavior, promotional strategy, human memory processes and international marketing.
 He is one of the founders of Angie’s List, served on company boards, and testified as an expert witness several times.
 His research and policy expertise include brand loyalty, consumer response to advertising, as well as sales promotions and consumer memory.

-Associate Director, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Associate Director, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

-Associate Professor, Betty Irene Moore School of Nursing
+Associate Professor Emeritus, Betty Irene Moore School of Nursing

-As an associate professor and founding faculty member of the Betty Irene Moore School of Nursing at UC Davis, Elena Siegel uses her knowledge of nursing, health care systems, business and finance to conduct research focused on the practices and policies surrounding nursing home care.
+As an associate professor emeritus and founding faculty member of the Betty Irene Moore School of Nursing at UC Davis, Elena Siegel uses her knowledge of nursing, health care systems, business and finance to conduct research focused on the practices and policies surrounding nursing home care.
 She enjoys mentoring students as they develop the systems and business acumen necessary for nursing leadership in complex health care environments.
 Previously, she was an assistant professor at the Oregon Health and Science University School of Nursing.
 She is a former Robert Wood Johnson Foundation Nurse Faculty Scholar and a former Claire M. Fagin Postdoctoral Fellow.